eugenp/tutorials/spring-5-reactive-security/README.md

 ## Spring 5 Reactive Security Examples

-This module contains articles regarding security using reactive programming in Spring 5
+This module contains articles about Spring 5 security using reactive programming

 ### The Course
 The "REST With Spring" Classes: http://bit.ly/restwithspring